Insight 5: Engineering means making the right trade-offs

 In competitions, features do not matter.

 In academia, desirable features are used to argue for the feasibility of solutions with lower performance than competing methods.
-However, researchers tend to focus on directly measurable properties, thus performance often takes focus from features.
+However, researchers tend to focus on directly measurable properties.
+Thus performance often takes focus from features.
 Unlike in competitive and industrial context, in academia, the general applicability of solutions is considered a feature.

 In the industry, features such as fast prediction times and interpretability are often hard constraints.
-In settings where they are not, they are often neglected, even though they can have a big impact on end-user experience.
+In settings where they are not, they are often neglected, even though they can have a significant impact on end-user experience.
 Pragmatic industrial scientists realize this and make conscious decisions about the trade-offs between different solutions.